Related Content

 • the year round Sofia-Istanbul Express, and

-• the summer only Bosphorus Express to/from Bucuresti / Bucharest
+• the summer only Bosphorus Express to/from Bucuresti / Bucharest, which in summer 2024 will be available from June 13th

 have both resumed.

-As have trains with a connection on the Bucuresti/Bucharest ↔ Sofia route, which enable a Bucuresti/Bucharest ↔ Halkali (connect for Istanbul) journey during the periods of time when the Bosphor Express isn't operating.
+Also resumed are the trains which enable connections on the Bucuresti / Bucharest ↔ Sofia route, which enable a Bucuresti/Bucharest ↔ Halkali (connect for Istanbul) journey during the periods of time when the Bosphorus Express isn't operating.

 What is also operating as normal* are the train and boat connections which involve travelling on ferries between Bari in Italy and Patras in Greece.